Romantic Red River Gorge: A Couples Getaway Guide

 After working your arms on the Via Ferrata, give your legs a turn—with the reward of one of the best views in the Gorge.
 Auxier Ridge Trail is a favorite for couples thanks to its wide-open vistas, dramatic cliffside paths, and perfect ridge to watch the sun dip below the horizon.
 Bring a blanket and stay a while.

 Whether it’s quiet conversation or simply soaking in the moment together, a sunset on Auxier Ridge should certainly be an experience to consider.
+If you've already done this specific hike, check out our guides about the

 Dinner with a View: RedPoint BBQ